-Monkey puzzle tree (Araucaria araucans) is an evergreen conifer tree native to mountainous regions of South America and grown as a unique landscape specimen in selected regions around the world.
-It has a much different look than most conifers.
-Now threatened by climate change, monkey puzzle tree is a very old species that has been present on earth since the time of the dinosaurs and is sometimes called a living fossil, it has a pyramidal shape with unusual 2-inch triangular leaves that cluster around upward-facing branches—even the trunk may be covered with these plate-like leaves.
+Monkey puzzle tree looks much different than most conifers featuring unique-looking spikey protrusions.
+It has a pyramidal shape with unusual 2-inch triangular leaves that cluster around upward-facing branches—even the trunk may be covered with these plate-like leaves.
 The foliage is not like the typically needle-shaped type.
-Instead, they are leathery, broad and dagger-like, and can remain on the tree for 10 to 15 years.
+Instead, they are leathery, broad, and dagger-like and can remain on the tree for 10 to 15 years.
 As it ages, the tree loses lower branches, assuming an umbrella-like shape.
 The large 6-inch female cones take up to three years to ripen and disperse edible seeds, which have a taste similar to pine nuts.

 Monkey puzzle tree is best planted as a nursery-grown container plant in the fall or spring.
-It is a slow-growing but very long-lived tree, taking a full 10 years to reach 20 feet in height.
-In the wild, it has been known to reach 80 feet in height, but garden trees usually reach a maximum of 20 to 30 feet.
+It is a slow-growing but long-lived tree, taking 10 years to reach 20 feet in height.
+It has been known to reach 80 feet in height in the wild, but garden trees usually reach a maximum of 20 to 30 feet.

 |Common Name||Monkey puzzle tree, Chilean pine|